NEET/JEE Coaching Scholarship

 Let M denote the event that the student is studying Mathematics and B denote the event that the student is studying Biology

-And total students in the class be 100.
+And the total number of students in the class is 100.

 We know,